Courts of Ontario: Upper Canada (1791–1840)

 Upper Canadians were largely United Empire Loyalists who found the French civil law "alien".
 Accordingly, the first statute of the legislature of Upper Canada abolished the coutume de Paris, a body of civil law that had governed non-criminal matters in the province of Quebec before the Constitutional Act 1791.
 The second statute required jury trial in civil matters; juries were already required in civil trials.

 According to historian William N. T. Wylie, the two principal figures in the design of Upper Canada's court system were William Osgoode, who became chief justice of Upper, then Lower, Canada; and Lieutenant-Governor John Graves Simcoe.
 Osgoode and Simcoe aimed to create an Upper Canadian legal system that was centralized, professionalized, and based in the English common law.

 The courts of common pleas were gradually abolished between 1792 and 1794.
 In 1794, pursuant to the Judicature Act, 1794, the Court of King's Bench was created for the province.
 The Court of King's Bench, a superior court, was given the powers of the courts of King's Bench, Common Pleas, and Exchequer in England, and had as judges the chief justice of the province and two puisne justices.
 These three judges were appointed by the imperial Colonial Office and were given substantial salaries.

 The Court of King's Bench took up most of the actions that would previously have gone to the courts of common pleas, except actions for small amounts of money (no more than £15, later increased to £40 in some circumstances).
 Actions between £2 and £15 were heard by District Courts, which sat in each of the province's four judicial districts.
 By contrast with King's Bench judges, District Court judges were appointed by provincial officials and the posts were not salaried.
 Their compensation came only from court usage fees.

 Judges of the Court of King's Bench went on circuit throughout the province's four judicial districts in meetings termed assizes.
-The assizes handled civil and criminal matters, conducting civil nisi prius trials and acting as courts of oyer and terminer and general gaol delivery.
+The assizes handled civil and criminal matters, conducting civil nisi prius trials and acting as courts of oyer and terminer and general jail delivery (clearing out of prisoners).
 Assizes initially met only once a year; they became biannual in 1837.
 Decisions at the assizes could be appealed to a full panel of the Court of King's Bench, sitting at York (which became Toronto).